wp-plugins/universal-star-rating/readme.txt

 1. This screen shot shows a list of ratings inside a (german) post using the `[usrlist (...)]` shorttag.

+2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.2.3 =
+* Added a french language package
+* Bugfix: Ratings which are to high are now set to the maximum amount of stars and not to 10 (which is the default value for the maximum)

 = 1.2.2 =
 * Added a readme file